 For many, the capital of Taiwan and the heart of the sprawling metropolis, isn’t the likeliest of places to find amazing cycling experiences.
 While cycling in the city in many ways can still be intimidating and the implementation of cycling infrastructure leaves many wanting, Taipei has come a long way with their improvements to off-road cycling infrastructure.
 In particular the development of an extensive network of riverbank bikeways has been a breath of fresh air and provides opportunities for avid cyclists, families and the average recreational cyclist to get out and explore Taipei by bike.

 Taipei City Bike Path Network

-This network continues to grow and in 2021 Taipei City estimates nearly 510km of paved, off-road multi-use paths.
+This network continues to grow and Taipei City estimates the city boasts nearly 510km of paved, off-road multi-use paths.
 In addition to that, New Taipei City, the municipal jurisdiction surrounding Taipei City boasts another 209km of riverside bike paths that take cyclists along four major waterways.

 Check out the Taipei City Tourism – Riverside Bikeway Network website, which includes brief descriptions, downloadable PDFs and links to Google Maps with information on how to get the most out of cycling adventures in Taipei.